kt2k01/das-etal-2022-automatic-tikz/README.md

 The key challenges are:
 - Use a custom font with the pdfLaTeX compiler.
 The mainstream solution is to use XeLaTeX, but this is said to be slower.
 - Try some pgfplots and tikz commands.
-Though a python library tikzplotlib provides some functionality, the result is not ideal
+Though a python library [tikzplotlib](https://pypi.org/project/tikzplotlib/) provides some functionality, the result is not ideal.
+Heavy post editing is required to achieve the desired effect.
+Nevertheless, the template from tikzplotlib is quite useful.

 Current limits are:
 - The font in Figure 4 is Calibri, and the font in Figure 3 is Gill Sans MT.
 I managed to make the latter font work, but with the same pipeline, Calibri produces garbled characters for unknown reasons.